Here's a look at the damage that caused the I-195 bridge closure

 “The fact is, we averted a major catastrophe here,” Alviti said during a briefing Tuesday.

 The decision has caused massive traffic disruptions in Greater Providence.
-It’s expected to be two weeks before the eastbound side of the bridge can be switched to two-way traffic, and at least three months before the westbound side can reopen.
+The eastbound side of the bridge is expected to switch to two-way traffic sometime this weekend, though it will be at least three months before the westbound side can reopen.